Social Authentication for Customer Identity and Access Management

 • etc.

-With Social, a user provides permission for a SaaS application to access their basic profile information — such as name, email, and profile picture — stored on the social platform, and the SaaS-associated IdP will use the data returned to both authenticate the user and subsequently create the user associated account.
+With Social, a user provides permission for your SaaS application to access their basic profile information, such as name, email, and profile picture, stored on the social platform, and your SaaS-associated IdP will use the data returned to both authenticate the user and subsequently create the user account.

 Improved User Experience